Best Espresso Machine Under $500: Top Picks for Home Baristas

 Bottom line: If you’re the type who likes to tinker and upgrade, this is your machine.
 Owners report 10+ years of use.

-💰 Best Budget: De’Longhi EC685 Dedica
+💰 Best Budget: De’Longhi Dedica Duo

 Why reviewers love it:

-- Ultra-compact — Only 6 inches wide
+- Ultra-compact — Only 6 inches wide, fits anywhere

-- Quick heat-up — About 30 seconds
+- Quick heat-up — Ready in about 30 seconds

 The trade-offs: